How to Use Sea Moss: Dosage, Recipes & Daily Routine

 Storage Guide & Shelf Life

-Unopened commercial gel: See the product label for best-before dates.
-Store in a cool, dry place until opened.
+Unopened commercial gel: Check the product label for best-before dates and store in a cool, dry place until opened.

-Opened commercial or homemade gel (refrigerated): 2–3 weeks from date of delivery in the fridge when stored in an airtight container.
+Opened commercial or homemade gel: Usually 2–3 weeks in the fridge when stored in a clean airtight container.

-Frozen: Portion gel into ice-cube trays and freeze for up to 6 months.
+Frozen: Portion into ice-cube trays or small containers and freeze for up to 6 months.

 Safety, Allergies & Who Should Check with a Doctor

-Sea moss contains naturally occurring minerals.
-If you have a diagnosed thyroid condition, are pregnant, breastfeeding, or take prescription medication, speak to a healthcare professional before starting any new supplement.
-This page does not provide medical advice.
+Sea moss naturally contains minerals, including iodine.
+If you have a thyroid condition, are pregnant or breastfeeding, or take prescription medication, check with a healthcare professional before regular use.

-Allergy note: If you have a known allergy to seaweeds or marine products, avoid use.
+If you have a known allergy to seaweed or marine products, avoid use.
+Start with a small amount if you are trying sea moss for the first time.

 Which Sea Moss Form Is Right for You?